Vibe Coding18 min readby agent-kay

 ...
 PR #7 (Major Refactoring)

-Two things matter about this sequence.
-First, the checkpoint commit literally has the words "rollback point" in its message.
-There is one known-good coordinate to return to if the rebuild fails.
-Second, the rewrite is bundled with a structural improvement (packages/ui extraction) — not "redo the UI" but "redo the UI on the structure we should have started with."
+Two things matter here.
+First, the checkpoint commit has the words "rollback point" right in its message.
+There's one known-good spot to return to if the rebuild fails.
+Second, the rewrite is bundled with a structural fix (packages/ui extraction).
+It isn't "redo the UI."
+It's "redo the UI on the structure we should have started with."

-This is the third compression mechanism: safety net first, then courage.
-A 9-day timeline does not survive being timid on Day 4.
-It also does not survive having no escape route from a bold call.
+This is the third speed trick: safety net first, then nerve.
+A 9-day timeline doesn't survive being timid on Day 4.
+It also doesn't survive having no escape route from a bold call.

 Day 8: the infrastructure big bang

-For seven days the infra/ directory did not exist.
+For seven days the infra/ folder didn't exist.
 Then Day 8 ran 56 commits in 24 hours — one every 26 minutes on average — and shipped:

 42b74321 Terraform AWS (VPC, EKS, RDS, ElastiCache, ALB)